Being a good leader is one of the greatest skills you could have in the business world. Yet, leadership doesn’t come naturally to most people.

-- They encourage better communication among team members
+- How to encourage better communication among team members, and

-- They always provide the necessary information, resources, and tools
+- How to provide the necessary information, resources, and tools.

-“Delegating communication style could work very well on mature, self-sustaining teams but it has to be combined with the right level of direction depending on ability and experience within the team.”
+“[The] delegating communication style could work very well on mature, self-sustaining teams but it has to be combined with the right level of direction, depending on ability and experience within the team.”

 If you’re about to delegate responsibility, have these phrases in mind:

 - Could you be in charge of…?

 - I would appreciate your initiative…

 - Would you consider steering the wheel on this one?